Lust for Life (Iggy Pop album): Aftermath and legacy

 The title track gained renewed popularity in the late 1990s after being featured in the 1996 British comedy film Trainspotting.
 The song was heavily featured in the film's marketing campaign and subsequent soundtrack album, resulting in a new UK chart peak of number 26 after being reissued as a single.
 The single's success inspired Pop's then-label Virgin Records to issue a greatest hits compilation titled Nude & Rude.
-Ambrose writes that it gained the same level of resurgence as the Doors' "The End" (1967) after the latter's inclusion in Francis Ford Coppola's 1979 film Apocalypse Now.
+Joe Ambrose writes that it gained the same level of resurgence as the Doors' "The End" (1967) after the latter's inclusion in Francis Ford Coppola's 1979 film Apocalypse Now.
 In 1999, Pop reflected on the song's renewed popularity:

 Lust for Life has appeared on several best-of lists by multiple publications.
 Sounds and Mojo ranked the album 21st and 44th in their lists of the 100 greatest albums of all time in 1986 and 1995, respectively.
 Pitchfork ranked Lust for Life number 64 in its list of the 100 Best Albums of the 1970s in 2004.
 In 2013, NME ranked the album 217th in their list of the 500 Greatest Albums of All Time.
 It was also included in the 2018 edition of Robert Dimery's book 1001 Albums You Must Hear Before You Die.